kumpan/unikorn/content/web/2020-06-24-migrations.md

   small migration projects.
 We help you with everything from planing the whole project to mapping up the redirects to monitoring the results before and after the move.
-title: Website Migrations Services
+title: Website Migration Services
 description: "Unikorn has helped many site owners migrate their websites to new platforms, domains and entirely new webs.
 Let us help you as well! "
-canonical: /web/migrations
+canonical: /web/website-migration
 icon:
   src: ../assets/migration.svg
   alt: icon